JEFworks-Lab/genomic-data-visualization-2022/_course/0-welcome-and-introductions.md

 If you did not finish in class, your homework assignment will be to create a Github account and make pull request with your self introduction (due Thursday).

-If you did not finish in class, your additional homework assignment will be to install R and [RStudio](https://www.rstudio.com/) (due next class).
+To get a head start for next class, your additional homework assignment will be to install R and [RStudio](https://www.rstudio.com/) (due next class).